Traditional Japanese Wedding Kimono: A Symbol of Elegance and Tradition

 For those seeking a traditional Japanese wedding kimono for a one-time event, rental options are available to provide a more budget-friendly alternative.

-• Many bridal shops and kimono rental services offer a variety of styles and sizes to suit different preferences and body types.
+• Many bridal shops and kimono rental services offer a variety of styles and sizes to suit different preferences and body types, including selections from the vintage silk collection.

-• Rental packages often include not only the kimono itself but also accessories such as obi belts, footwear, and hair ornaments, providing a complete ensemble for the wedding day.
+• Rental packages often include not only the kimono itself but also accessories such as obi belts, like nagoya obi hanhaba, footwear, and hair ornaments, providing a complete ensemble for the wedding day.

 • It is important to consider the rental terms and conditions, including cleaning fees, return policies, and any additional charges for damages or alterations to the kimono.